The Beginning of Days

 This lesson is adapted from Daniel Lancaster's teachings in The End of Days, as presented by First Fruits of Zion for the Torah Club.

-Day of Shabat
+Day of Shabbat

 By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it.
 (Genesis 2:2-3)